nichollsharrisonj/nichollsharrisonj.github.io/index.md

     <li>
       Interned at SLAC in the Technology Innovation Directorate division throughout college
     </li>
-    <li>Contributed lots of Python code to SLAC's internal tools and projects, including a medical device, a telescope sensor array, and a live sensor readout tool</li>
+    <li>Contributed lots of Python code to SLAC's internal tools, libraries, and projects.
+Work included contributions to a medical device, a telescope sensor array, and a live sensor readout tool</li>
   </ul>
 </div>